 For my entree I ordered the grilled pork tenderloin over fresh corn pudding served with seasonal vegetables and a summer berry reduction.
 I asked for the pork cooked medium and it was served as such.
 The pork was well seasoned, a little heavily salted for my taste, and plentiful.
 It came with a small gelatinous circle of corn pudding.
 I ordered this dish because I am a big corn fan.
 I liked the pudding though it was a little light on flavor, the texture was lovely.
 The grilled veggies were a brown mixture of eggplant, squash and maybe zucchini.
 They were heavily seasoned and a good addition to the dish.
 The summer berry reduction was not present in my dish.
 I ended up using some of the hubby's bearnaise sauce to drown out the salt of the pork.

-with homemade fries served with bearnaise sauce and grilled vegetables.
+The hubby had the steak frites which was a hand cut NY strip with homemade fries served with bearnaise sauce and grilled vegetables.
 He asked for his steak medium.
 It was oddly cooked.
 1/2 of the steak was indeed medium but the other half was medium well-well.
 Perhaps the hand cut aspect left it a little uneven?
 It was also very fatty for a NY strip.
 I sampled everything on his plate.
 The steak was seasoned to perfection, as were the fries.
 The fries were my favorite.
 The bearnaise sauce was great and there were no grilled veggies.

 By the time we neared the end of our meal, about an hour later, the place was filled with people and busy wait staff.
 I felt the quality of the food was good, but with both dishes flavors seemed a little unbalanced due to the missing items.
 The atmosphere is great and despite being packed towards the end, wasn't too loud for our liking.

 Now to the service.
 Our waiter was the worst I've had in the triangle.
 He even topped our ass of a server at Serena.
 We were one of two tables he was servicing (at the beginning).
 He was quite obviously new, uninformative, unattentive and bordered on being rude.
 Each time we needed something (a refill, our check, etc.) we had to wave him down.
 Our table was still covered in dirty dishes when they brought our entrees almost 30 minutes later.
 It was ridiculous.
+I understand everyone deserves a chance and I understand being a little uneasy in a new job, but for a $50 dinner (no alcohol or dessert mind you), I expect more from the staff then a shoulder shrug when I ask a question about the food.

 Don't get me wrong, we'll go back.
 Hell we even had another server stop by and ask if we were waiting on our check.